 How does Mexico depend on its environment?
 Many have agricultural and farming jobs, as well as mining jobs.
 Mexico has a vast coast on both sides, which also contributes to its ability to trade with other countries.
 For this reason, it has a lot of exports.

 Mexico also has a beautiful tropical climate near the equator, with many beautiful beaches as well.
 This fuels its tourism which is a heavy driver of the economy.
 Many jobs in Mexico are in the service industry, due to the high amount of tourism that drives the economy.

 Mexico also relies on natural resources from the environment.
-Mexico is among the world leaders in production of silver, copper, natural gas, zinc, gold, lead, and wood.
+Mexico is among the world leaders in the production of silver, copper, natural gas, zinc, gold, lead, and wood.
 As well as producing iron.

 How Mexico Impacts the Environment

 How do humans affect the environment in Mexico?
-Mexico has a huge impact on its environment, and in some negative ways.
+Mexico has a huge impact on its environment in some negative ways.

 Birds would even drop dead when flying overhead, due to the amount of smog and pollution.
 Pollution was the cause of over 1,000 deaths a year, and over 35,000 hospitalizations.

 Mexico underwent many programs after that to drastically cut pollution and improve air quality.
 The city sought to get rid of older cars, removed lead from gasoline, closed or moved factories, and worked on growing the public transportation.

 The greatest source of pollution was automobile related.
 Mexico City even instituted one day a week where private cars were not allowed to drive.
 They expanded on train and city bus transportation as well.
 All the efforts paid off and Mexico City has seen their pollution levels drop by over half.
-Now they are an example to many developing countries such as India and China who are now leading the world in air pollution.
+Now they are an example to many developing countries such as India and China which are now leading the world in air pollution.
 In fact, despite growing populations, Mexico now is around the 50th percentile for pollution levels, despite having one of the largest populations.
 But, Mexico’s carbon emissions are still high, as we will see later in Climate Change.